Message From Country Director

 Dear Partners, Friends, well-wishers, and Co-workers,

-It is my great pleasure to work with NLR Nepal since the last 5 years including in leading role of the Nepal office from 1st March 2018.
-NLR started working in Nepal since 1977 and the organization underwent through various strategic phases of health sector support before stepping towards the portfolio of disability-inclusive development from a purely leprosy focussed organization.
+It is my great pleasure to work with NLR Nepal since the last 7 years including in leading role of the Nepal office from 1st March 2018.
+Since its establishment in 1977 NLR Nepal underwent through various strategic phases of health sector support before stepping towards the portfolio of disability-inclusive development from a leprosy focused organization.

 Like previous year our main activity targets were directed towards innovative approaches both in leprosy control and disabilities inclusive development.
-To support the Leprosy Control Program, SDR-PEP remained the major focus also in 2019.
-Till the end of 2019 (2015-2019) a total of 62,611 persons are provided with Single-Dose Rifampicin (SDR) out of the 68,976 contacts screened tracing of 2,918 index cases.
-We are able to do this intervention the SD-PEP in 19 districts out of 23 districts of our working area and the remaining 4 districts will be covered in the year 2020.
-The LPEP piloting has been wrapped up in December 2018 and the dissemination was done in early 2019 in presence of Government high officials, international experts and supporters.
+To support the Leprosy Control Program, SDR-PEP remained the major focus also in 2021 along with an additional SDR-PEP demonstration project that runs in other five provinces of Nepal.
+Our target for this SDR-PEP intervention in 28 districts including 5 additional districts out of NLR working area.
+The LPEP piloting has been wrapped up in December 2018 and the dissemination was done in early 2019 in presence of Government high officials, international experts and supporters and further study to see the its impact has been planned in 2022.